In practice it will depend on various circumstances whether the use of encryption can give you more privacy, security or anonymity.

 Having a default-key is useful for the purpose of signing so that you do not need to specify the --local-user option.
 The group option is also interesting as it allows you to define aliases for certain keys (as returned by gpg --list-keys).
 While the email adress is more often used as an alias for the key ID the group option may be a viable alternative once you have two keys associated with the same email (f.i. one key used for online encryption and another one for offline usage).
 Personal digest preferences should default to SHA5-512 or SHA-256 in order to avoid the unsafe SHA-1 (as stated above).
 Finally utf-8 is the default charset on most distributions nowadays so that you should instruct gpg to use this charset for metadata (the charset of the message itself will be preserved unchanged.).

-Once you would also like to use gpg on a computer connected to the internet you may need a gpg encryption smart card like those from the FSFE (Free Software Foundation Europe) in order to prevent your key from being stolen.
+Once you would also like to use gpg on a computer connected to the internet you may need a OpenPGP encryption smart card like those from the FSFE (Free Software Foundation Europe) in order to prevent your key from being stolen.
 To make use of such a card you will first need a card reader.
-Then you have to install pcscd (PC secure card daemon) in addition to gpg2.
+Alternatively you may purchase a so called shell token which turns the card-chip together with an USB stick into an integrated chip card reader (see at the FLOSS shop).
+Then you have to install scdaemon in addition to gpg2.
+Make sure that you have not installed pcscd as this program is known to interfere with scdaemon.
+As pcscd may be required for other types of chipcards like the Austrian citizen card (via Java) you may alternatively start/stop/boot-enable/disable the pcscd via systemctl status/start/stop/enable/disable pcscd.
 After that you may mainly use the two commands from above to access your card.
 Though various other manuals will recommend you to make a backup of your secret keys before loading them on the card we wanna discourage you strongly from doing so.
 If someone else finds your backup medium that will compromise your key without your knowledge which is a worst case scenario.
 Not to use GnuPG is far better than to deceive unsuspecting people by a non-existant security.
-Just generate and backup a revocation certificate for your secret key.
+Just generate and backup a revocation certificate for your secret key (We will show you in 'Web of Trust' how to do that).
 Once the card gets lost and you do not find it any more you will have to tell your friends about the new key again after having quickly published your revocation certificate.
 Remember f.i. that intelligence services have universal keys and may enter your home while you are away (something they can easily see by locating your mobile phone).
 An additional interesting function of your gpg smart card is that you can use it to authenticate with SSH.

 Concerning us our online encryption smart card is only used with a specially secure workstation booted from a carry-with-you USB-stick.
 We merely use it with an ftps program and a browser where all default certificates have been removed.
 The only DANE and Tor verified certificate on there currently is to access our hosting provider including a web mail facility.
 Graphical email programs may have their own flaws and we currently use none.
 Using a smart card in a secure environment is so important for encryption as the attacker may view your message in plain text when using a compromised machine.
 Smart cards can only shield against the case of stolen keys (as long as you do not “backup” your secret key which is fool´s instruction) because there is no way to get a key out of the card once it is in there.
 If you do only want to sign (but never encrypt), that can still be secure on a compromised machine as long as you keep an eye of the signature counter of the card which increments on every usage.
 Note that your PIN may already have been grabbed by a key-logger without your knowledge (a good cracker does not leave any traces in the logs).
 Changing the PIN all the time is not a solution either as you never know in an insecure environment when your machine would have been compromised the last time.
 Additionally the gpg card will destroy itself when you forget and enter the PIN wrongly too often.